hugorolimf/NectarEdu/docker/docs/USAGE.md

 # Docker Usage Guide

-This directory contains all Docker-related files for the ClassroomIO project.
+This directory contains all Docker-related files for the NectarEDU project.

 ## 📁 Directory Structure